 France is such a wonderful destination to visit with something to appeal to everyone.
-Whether it’s a wedding in France, a skiing holiday to France or a family holiday in France at the beach, it will tick all the boxes.
+Whether it’s a wedding, a skiing holiday or a family holiday at the beach, France will tick all the boxes.
 Lying between the Iberian peninsula and the nations of central Europe, France is a core country on any European tour.

 The sophisticated cities of Paris, Marseille, Toulouse, Bordeaux, and Lyon contrast with the small villages of the Dordogne and Normandy.

 Whether exploring a single city, a region, or surveying the whole country, Each area looks different, feels different, has its own style of architecture and food.
 From a hotel in Paris to an ancient chateau in the Loire, camping in Bordeaux, from Cannes to Brittany and Chamonix to the Pyrenees.